 Table of Contents

-SAP Fiori is a new user interface for standard SAP applications.
+SAP Fiori is a user interface framework for standard SAP applications.
 It encompasses hundreds of standard applications in its library.
 Furthermore, it enables users to edit and improve the code, making it possible to create new customized applications.
 SAP Fiori applications can be developed by using open source software from the UI5 library.
 Unlike SAP GUI, Fiori applications can also be used on computers, smart phones, and tablets.

 The purpose of SAP is to enable users to work easily and efficiently without fail.
 All SAP users remember the old standard SAP GUI screens and many users continue to use it even today.
 Not only are these not the most user friendly of screens, but completing even the simplest of processes or tasks may require some needless extra clicking.